 Create Something Creative and Engaging

-Product inserts with instructions are great, but creating creative and engaging content demands you don't limit these inserts to instructions.
-Instead, please take the opportunity to make multiple CTAs (provided they don't include both coupons and review requests)
+Product inserts with instructions are great, but creating creative and engaging content demands you do not limit these inserts to instructions.
+Instead, take the opportunity to make multiple CTAs (provided they do not include both coupons and review requests)

 For example, social media request follows are just fine.
 But saying "follow our social media" is pretty dull.
 Instead, think of another, more engaging way to request social media follows.
-Make sure it's on par with your brand, so think about what your customers might want to hear.
+Make sure it is on par with your brand, so think about what your customers want to hear.